Mini-guidePublished 24 November 2025Updated 29 May 2026

-Artwork & File Preparation for Signage
+Artwork & File Preparation Guide

 Good artwork is the foundation of high-quality signage.
 Supplying files in the correct format ensures your signs print sharply, scale correctly, and look clean and professional once installed.
 This guide explains the basics of preparing artwork for signage, what file types work best, and how to avoid the most common issues with resolution, colour, and scaling.